dirt dog/

 — OUR FOUNDERS —

 Trevor holds a BA in Theatre from the University of New Hampshire.
-He arrived in Houston in 2001 and since then has been seen onstage in several roles including Frank in Educating Rita, William Fox in Fetch Clay, Make Man, David Malter in The Chosen, Joey in A Steady Rain, Harold in K2, Dale Harding in One Flew Over The Cuckoo’s Nest, Bobby Gould in Speed the Plow, Ariel in The Pillowman, McPherson in Laura, and Bertram Cates in Inherit the Wind.
-Trevor has also directed and/or designed sound for such productions as White Guy on the Bus, Life x 3, Five by TENN, The Break of Noon, Death and the Maiden, Superior Donuts, The Merry Wives of Windsor, and Below the Belt.
-Trevor was a finalist for Best Sound Design in the 2014 Houston Press Theater Awards for his work on Anna Christie.
+He arrived in Houston in 2001, and since then has been seen onstage in several productions including Misery (Paul Sheldon), Clybourne Park (Russ/Dan), Educating Rita (Frank), Fetch Clay, Make Man (William Fox), The Chosen (David Malter), A Steady Rain (Joey in 2016 & 2022), K2 (Harold), One Flew Over The Cuckoo’s Nest (Dale Harding), Speed the Plow (Bobby Gould), The Pillowman (Ariel), Laura (McPherson), and Inherit the Wind (Bertram Cates).
+Trevor has also directed and/or designed sound for productions such as The Birds, White Guy on the Bus, Life x 3, Five by TENN, The Break of Noon, Death and the Maiden, Superior Donuts, The Merry Wives of Windsor, and Below the Belt.
+Trevor was a finalist for best sound design in the Houston Press Theater Awards for Anna Christie in 2014 and The Birds in 2024.

 Kelly Raley, Board Secretary